HadrienG/InSilicoSeq/README.md

 `pip3 install git+https://github.com/HadrienG/InSilicoSeq.git@0.1.0`

-InSilicoSeq has been tested and works with python >= 3.5
+InSilicoSeq currently has been tested with python >= 3.5

 ## Usage

-InSilicoSeq has two modes: one to generate illumina reads, the other to create an error model from which the reads will take their characteristics.
+InSilicoSeq has two modes: one to generate Illumina reads, the other to create an error model from which the reads will take their characteristics.

 We provide pre-computed error models that should be sufficient for most use